 Artistic Creation and Touring.
 This initiative supports commissioning, production, and presentation of new works.
 Funding is available through several programs run through partner organizations.
 These include Chamber Music America, which supports the creation and performance of jazz through New Jazz Works: Commissioning and Ensemble Development, and live performances, through the Presenter Consortium for Jazz, the Creative Capital Foundation, which provides grants to individual artists and has the Multiple Arts Production Fund, and the National Performance Network.

 Support for Organizations.
-These grants help performing arts organizations institutionalize exploration, experimentation and/or innovation in addressing future challenges.
+These grants help performing arts organizations institutionalize exploration, experimentation, and/or innovation in addressing future challenges.
 Grants for music are available through DDCF's re-granting partners, EMCArts Innovation Lab for the Performing Arts, and the Mid Atlantic Arts Foundation Jazz.NEXT Program, the latter of which provides funding to both organizations and individual artists.

 National Sector Building.
 These grants support the rebuilding and strengthening of national performing arts fields.
 This program only supports national organizations.
 Grants of $60,000 to $200,000 are available through the Fund for National Projects; however, these grants can cover only up to fifty percent of total project costs.
-The first step is to submit a letter of inquiry.

-Recent grant recipients have included several jazz festivals, including the Charlie Parker Jazz Festival ($75,000), the Detroit Jazz Festival ($200,000), the Jazz Institute of Chicago ($225,000), the Monterey Jazz Festival ($400,000), and the Newport Jazz Festival ($100,000).
-Letters of Inquiry are accepted on a rolling basis and there are no set deadlines for submissions.
+Past grant recipients include several jazz festivals, including the Charlie Parker Jazz Festival ($75,000), the Detroit Jazz Festival ($200,000), the Jazz Institute of Chicago ($225,000), the Monterey Jazz Festival ($400,000), and the Newport Jazz Festival ($100,000).
+Letters of Inquiry are accepted on a rolling basis, and there are no set deadlines for submissions.